Visit St. Marys & Cumberland Island

 White Oak Rail Trail -Northern Camden County

-This nature trail is a part of the Rails to Trails initiative, the EAST COAST GREENWAY, and the Coastal Georgia Greenway.
-It can be accessed from Hwy 17 S coming from Brunswick at Hwy 252 in White Oak, at Refuge Road right outside of Woodbine, or at several other intersections spaced along Hwy 17 between White Oak and Waverly.
+The White Oak Rail Trail can be accessed from Hwy 17 S coming from Brunswick at Hwy 252 in White Oak, at Refuge Road right outside of Woodbine, or at several other intersections spaced along Hwy 17 between White Oak and Waverly.
 The total length of the trail is 6.1 out and back and it has a number of well-maintained path surfaces, including some gravel.

 website